-Aims Objectives 2023 Targets Aims Objectives 2023 Targets Be an employer of choice Meaningfully engage with our workforce to create a positive company culture Launch Cory Women's Network on International Women's Day Increase awareness of neurodiversity and provide learning and management tools for all employees Digitalise Cory's induction process Maintain Investors in People accreditation Hold annual all-employee engagement event Share consistent inclusivity communications including acknowledging different cultures and lifestyles Be an employer of choice continued Continually address the risk of modern slavery and labour exploitation in our business and supply chain Deliver modern slavery awareness workshops to employees at our new site in Barking and redeliver workshops for managers and supervisors and those with a high level of interaction with higher risk suppliers.
-Include content on the details, outcomes, and lessons learned from the incident of modern slavery identified in our Wandsworth MRF in 2021 Publish a Modern Slavery and Labour Exploitation Policy to provide a roadmap for our day-to-day operations on our approach towards eliminating modern slavery from our business.
-Provide rewarding and fulfilling careers for a diverse range of people Deliver individual learning plans for each site and each employee Launch Coaching and Mentoring programme and provide training for mentors and supply chain Continue to work with Slave-Free Alliance and the ESA/ Slave-Free Alliance Waste and Resources Working Group to learn from our peers and ensure our prevention programme remains as robust as possible Continue to invest in our apprentices and grow the number of apprentices in our Continue to expand our apprenticeship programme and provide ongoing support to apprentices once they have graduated Aim for Gold level in the Investors in People apprenticeship scheme Continue to audit our suppliers who work in industries that are most exposed to the risk of modern slavery and human trafficking, aiming for four audits in 2023, in addition to our two labour providers business Promote apprenticeship opportunities at local career events to increase applications from local residents Improve sustainability within our supply chain Work with suppliers who share our vision for the future and who take pride and responsibility in their operations Examine the way we categorise suppliers and determine whether this could be reorganised to drive improvements in our procurement, supplier onboarding and auditing processes Maximise the social value we deliver to UK society Measure and increase our social value Publish an annual quantification of our social value contribution to UK society Engage on social value across the business to increase the robustness of our data collection processes Seek to increase our social value through delivery of our new social value strategy and its three goals
+Aims Objectives 2023 Targets Aims Objectives 2023 Targets for a diverse range of people Continue to invest in our apprentices and Launch Cory Women's Network on International Women's Day Increase awareness of neurodiversity and provide learning and management tools for all employees Digitalise Cory's induction process Maintain Investors in People accreditation Hold annual all-employee engagement event Share consistent inclusivity communications including acknowledging different cultures and lifestyles Be an employer of choice continued Continually address the risk of modern slavery and labour exploitation in our business and supply chain Deliver modern slavery awareness workshops to employees at our new site in Barking and redeliver workshops for managers and supervisors and those with a high level of interaction with higher risk suppliers.
+Include content on the details, outcomes, and lessons learned from the incident of modern slavery identified in our Wandsworth MRF in 2021 Publish a Modern Slavery and Labour Exploitation Policy to provide a roadmap for our day-to-day operations on our approach towards eliminating modern slavery from our business and fulfilling careers for a diverse range Deliver individual learning plans for each site and each employee Launch Coaching and Mentoring programme and provide training for mentors and supply chain Continue to work with Slave-Free Alliance and the ESA/ Slave-Free Alliance Waste and Resources Working Group to learn from our peers and ensure our prevention programme remains as robust as possible Continue to invest in our apprentices and grow the number of apprentices in our Continue to expand our apprenticeship programme and provide ongoing support to apprentices once they have graduated Aim for Gold level in the Investors in People apprenticeship scheme Continue to audit our suppliers who work in industries that are most exposed to the risk of modern slavery and human trafficking, aiming for four audits in 2023, in addition to our two labour providers Promote apprenticeship opportunities at local career events to increase applications from local residents Improve sustainability within our supply chain Work with suppliers who share our vision for the future and who take pride and responsibility in their operations procurement, supplier onboarding and auditing processes Maximise the Measure and Publish an annual quantification of our social value contribution to LIK society.